jamiehadd/jamiehadd.github.io/_pages/about.md

 <br>Recent News
 ===========
+<b>March '23: </b> We (with students Tyler Will, Joshua Vendrow, Runyu Zhang, Mengdi Gao, and Eli Sadovnik, and colleagues Denali Molitor and Deanna Needell) submitted our paper <a href="https://arxiv.org/abs/2303.00058">Neural Nonnegative Matrix Factorization for Hierarchical Multilayer Topic Modeling</a>!
+In this paper, we introduce a new model based on nonnegative matrix factorization (NMF) for detecting latent hierarchical structure in data, which we call Neural NMF.
+This model frames hierarchical NMF as a neural network, and we provide theoretical results which allow us to train Neural NMF via a natural backpropagation method.
+We illustrate the promise of this model with several numerical experiments on benchmark datasets and real world data.

 <b>February '23: </b> I will give the plenary talk for the residential component of the <a href="https://www.hmc.edu/admission/wistem/">Harvey Mudd College  "Women’s Inclusion in Science, Technology, Engineering, and Mathematics (WISTEM)" program</a>.
 WISTEM is a 6-month program that requires participants to engage with an on-campus residential component and interactive online sessions.
 Through the virtual program and visit to campus, WISTEM will connect participating students with a cohort of like-minded peers, help participants learn more about admission, and strengthen their understanding of the experiences of women in STEM, with a particular focus on the experiences of women of color.
 I'm very excited to be involved with this great program and to meet some fabulous high school students!

 <b>January '23: </b> Our paper (with students Hannah Friedman, Amani R. Maina-Kilaas, Julianna Schalkwyk, and Hina Ahmed) <a href="https://arxiv.org/abs/2207.05112">An Interpretable Joint Nonnegative Matrix Factorization-Based Point Cloud Distance Measure</a> was accepted for presentation at and publication in the proceedings of the 57th Annual Conference on Information Sciences and Systems (CISS) at Johns Hopkins University!
 We will present this paper at the conference March 22-24, 2023.